regebro/how-to-diff-xml/talk.rst

     I make a string out of the nodes attributes and it's texts, and then use the standard library's ``difflib`` to get a similarity ratio out of that.
-    And that actually uses the Longest Common Subsequence method I mentioned before.
+    And that actually uses the Longest Common Sub-sequence method I mentioned before.
 If the node has children, I also take that into account in equal measure to the difflibs ratio.